ijchen/icelang/docs/Guidebook.md

 There are two valid `bool` values: `true` and `false`

 ## `string`
-A `string` is a resizable collection of [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded characters (In icelang, the term "character" refers to a
+A `string` is an immutable collection of [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded characters (In icelang, the term "character" refers to a
 [Unicode scalar value](https://www.unicode.org/glossary/#unicode_scalar_value))

+`string`s in icelang are immutable, meaning that the characters in a `string` cannot be modified after the `string` is created.
+In order to reproduce the effect of mutating a `string` in icelang, you will have to create a new `string` with the new value.

 Some examples of valid `string`s include: `"Hello, world!"`, `""` (an empty string), `"foaiu39pauhp"`, `"🦀 <3"` (the "Crab" emoji followed by an ASCII